Request Assessment

 • Who do you send marketing emails to?
 Who do you target ads at?
 Since both of these features can only be used on marketing contacts, it’s important to ensure your definition includes everyone who needs these types of communications.

 • Do you have an upsell or cross-sell motion?
-This will help you determine whether or not customers need to be included in marketing contacts.
+This will help you determine whether customers need to be included in marketing contacts.

 • How often do you launch new campaigns?
 This will indicate how frequently you need to re-evaluate your contact classification.